SolaceProducts/sl-spring-cloud-connectors/README.md

 ## Overview

-This project provides an implementation of the ServiceInfo and ServiceInfoCreator interfaces to extend the Spring Cloud Connectors project the SolaceMessaging Clound Foundry service.
+This project provides an implementation of the ServiceInfo and ServiceInfoCreator interfaces to extend the Spring Cloud Connectors project to the SolaceMessaging Cloud Foundry service.
 Using this in your Spring application can make consuming the Solace messaging service simpler than straight parsing of the `VCAP_SERVICES` environment variable.

 The Spring cloud documentation provides both a nice introduction to Cloud Connectors and a nice overview of the options for [extending Spring Cloud](http://cloud.spring.io/spring-cloud-connectors/spring-cloud-connectors.html#_extending_spring_cloud_connectors).
 This project provides a Cloud Service Support extension to make it easy to consume the SolaceMessaging Cloud Foundry Service in your Cloud Foundry application.

 ## Spring Cloud connectors

-This a project extends Spring Cloud Connectors.
+This project extends Spring Cloud Connectors.
 If you are new to Spring Cloud Connectors, check out their project on GitHub here: https://github.com/spring-cloud/spring-cloud-connectors

 The following is a brief introduction copied from their README: